ax1/a1-server/README.md

 Amplify your server powers!

-Simple async/await style web server.
+Next-gen async/await style web server.
 No need of callback style programming.

 All the basic features in one module, routing, static & dynamic pages, REST services and reverse-proxy.